 Moving out of harm’s way

 Our enemy is not flesh and blood but the Apostle Paul stated that “we wrestle against principalities, powers, rulers of darkness and spiritual wickedness in high places” (Ephesians 6:12).
 The purpose of the devil is “to steal, to kill and to destroy” what the Lord has placed inside us (John 10:10).
-However, as men we must keep ourselves from being put into check by walking in the revelation that “greater is He that is in us, than he that is in the world” (1 John 4:4).
+However, as men, we must keep ourselves from being put into check by walking in the revelation that “greater is He that is in us, than he that is in the world” (1 John 4:4).
 The Lord has given us His Spirit on the inside us to warn us of danger which can be seen or not seen.
 When a chess player has failed to learn the chess board and the moves he must make it will put him in danger of losing his king.
-Likewise we as men must understand that it is impossible to please God and that we can only please Him by faith (Hebrews 11:6).
+Likewise, we as men must understand that it is impossible to please God and that we can only please Him by faith (Hebrews 11:6).
 We walk by faith and make the moves that we make it because the Lord has spoken to us by His voice.

 Blocking the attacks of the enemy

-A final move that a player can use in keeping his king out of check is by using either his king or another piece to eliminate opponent’s attacking chess piece.
+A final move that a player can use in keeping his king out of check is by using either his king or another piece to eliminate an opponent’s attacking chess piece.
 If the person uses his king, he must do so only by not putting his king at further risk of being checkmated.
 If the player uses another piece as a counterattack on the attacking chess piece, the game will not be over until someone king piece has been captured.
-The goal of a player should always be to try and get his opponent’s king in a corner where it will not be able to escape.
-When the player is on the attack he can also use a chess piece as a wall by not allowing the opponent’s king to advance forward.
-A second chess piece by the player can also be used as a trap piece making the board smaller.
+The goal of a player should always be to get his opponent’s king in a corner where it will not be able to escape.
+When the player is on the attack he can also use a chess piece as a wall by not allowing the opposing king to advance forward.
+A second chess piece by the player can also be used as the trap piece making the board smaller.